zowe/docs-site/docs/user-guide/server-side-install-overview.md

 ### Tasks performed by the storage administrator

-Before starting installation, notify the storage administrator to reserve enough space for USS, directory storage space, etc to install Zowe.
+Before starting installation, notify the storage administrator to reserve enough space for USS, directory storage space, and any other storage requrements to install Zowe.

 ### Tasks performed by the network administrator